 After an initial career working in hotels, Axel Schug joined the winery at age 25 and became Sales and Marketing Director, based in the Carneros offices.
 Axel is currently the Managing Partner for SCHUG.
 He continues to travel across the country to promote the family brand.
 Axel’s wife, Kristine Schug, is the Winery Chef at SCHUG.
 Her early experience in local restaurants helped develop her passion for food and wine pairing.
 She caters for special events and dinners at the winery, contributes to the newsletter and has created over one hundred recipes to pair with Schug wines.

-Sadly, Gertrud Schug passed away in 2007, but the desire to create wonderful wines at the Family Vineyards continues on.
-Walter Schug continues to travel frequently, keeping in touch with the ever-changing wine market both in America and abroad.
-With Michael Cox on board as Winemaker, Walter now holds the title of Winemaster Emeritus and uses his experience of more than half a century to provide guidance to the SCHUG team.
-Since 1980 and the birth of the very first SCHUG label, a strong legacy developed that is even now being passed on to grandchildren in the Schug Family.
+WIth the passing of Walter (2015) and Gertrud (2007) the desire to create wonderful wines at the Family Vineyards continues on.
+Since 1980 and the birth of the very first SCHUG label, a strong legacy developed that is now being passed on to grandchildren in the Schug Family.